We are committed to safeguarding the privacy of our application users, website visitors, service users, individual customers and customer personnel.

 Legal compliance and vital interests – We may also process your personal data where such processing is necessary for compliance with a legal obligation to which we are subject or in order to protect your vital interests or the vital interests of another natural person.

-We will use your personal data for the purposes of automated decision-making in relation to the allocation of transport and sharing said transport with others.
+We will use your personal data for the purposes of automated decision-making in relation to the allocation of transport and sharing transport details with others where required for the operation of our services.

 This automated decision-making will involve analysing the journey route booked including departure and arrival time.

-The significance and possible consequences of this automated decision-making are that you will be allocated a journey share with another student where you have indicated that this is acceptable.
+The significance and possible consequences of this automated decision-making are that you may be allocated a journey share with another student where you have indicated that this is acceptable.
+You may also be offered a school coach if the software calculates this as making a material difference to your journey.

 Providing your personal data to others